tBaxter/questions-for-employers/README.md

 Is it negotiable?

-## Diversity, equity, inclusion and ethics
+## Diversity, equity, inclusion, belonging, and ethics

 **Tell me about a situation where someone raised a concern about DE&I or ethics?**
 How was it handled?
 If not, have there really not been any?
 Is management listening?

 **Tell me about the organization leadership demographics.
 What specifically are you doing to drive greater diversity in management?**
 Bad orgs don’t know or get defensive; good orgs are open and transparent; the best orgs share what they’re doing to improve.
 **Follow-up:** What benefits do you expect from increasing diversity among leadership?

 **Tell me about your effort to attract a diverse pool of candidates.**
-What metrics are they currently using to track DE&I?
+What metrics are they currently using to track DE&I in hiring?

 **Tell me about your efforts to _retain_ a diverse group of employees.**
 This is a particularly useful question.
 Lots of companies try to recruit diverse candidates and then don't do much at all after that to keep them.
 Again, what are the metrics they're using to track this?

-**Tell me about a time when a challenge or suggestion from a person of color was acted on in their favor?**
+**Tell me about a time when a challenge or suggestion from an under-represented group was acted on in their favor?**
 How long ago was that?

 **How transparent is your salary and compensation data?**